 Conscription is enshrined in Article 4 paragraph 6 of the Greek constitution, which reads: “Every Greek capable of bearing arms is obliged to contribute to the defence of the Fatherland as provided by law”1.
 In one of the amendments of the Constitution, in 2001, an explanatory statement was added in order to ensure that the legislation for conscientious objectors is compatible with the Constitution: “The provision of paragraph 6 does not preclude that the law provides for an obligatory offering of other services, within or outside the armed forced (alternative service), for those who have a proven conscientious objection to perform armed or military service in general.”
 The relevant law about conscription is Law 3421/20052 as amended the following years.
 According to this law, all Greek males are obliged to serve in the Armed Forces, from 1st January of their 19th year until the 31stDecember of their 45th year3.

-The duration of military service for those required to perform full service is nine months in the army.
-It is up to twelve months in the air force and the navy.
+The duration of military service for those required to perform full service is twelve months for all branches of the armed forces (Army, Navy, Air Force).

 Any man of Greek descent who comes to live in Greece is liable to perform military service whether he has previously performed military service elsewhere or not.
 Those who have served more than 6 months in another country which is not an allied state or an EU state are required to perform a reduced military service of 6 months.
 Men of Greek descent who have permanent residence in Azerbaijan, Armenia, Georgia, Kazakhstan, Kyrgyzstan, Belarus, Moldova, Ukraine, Uzbekistan, Russian Federation, Tajikistan, Turkmenistan, Albania and Turkey, and who come to Greece directly or via another country and then remain , may serve for only three months if they enlist within 5 years following their registration.
 Those who have served in the army of an allied or EU state can have that period of time recognised, and deducted from the period required to serve in the Greek armed forces.
 If they have served at least 3 months in such a country but don’t complete the necessary time of military service in Greece, they can buy out the rest.
 Greece is not a party to the Council of Europe's Conventions on Nationality (ETS43 and ETS166) under which, since 1963, dual nationals are not subject to military service obligations in more than one state.4